jonthierry/Tkinter/README.md

 A text editor that opens text files, reads them and saves them as new files.

+## radiobuttons

+A radiobuttion widget implementation

 ## Tkinter_GUI

 An optimized OneClass Segmentation interface that Loads a segmentation pretrained model, uploads testing images, evaluates them and displays the segmentation results.
 Results include the model accuracy, the confusion matrix and segmented image results.

+## OneClass Segmentation

+An updated version of Tkinter_GUI, which uploads real-time images from an IDS camera.